What If I Get Pregnant with an IUD? (Odds and Side Effects)

 Types Of Birth Control & Their Effectiveness

-For those who want to practice safe sex and prevent pregnancy, there are an array of options on the market.
-According to Planned Parenthood, condoms are 85% effective and birth control pills are 91% effective.
+There are various birth control options for those who want to practice safe sex and prevent pregnancy.
+According to Planned Parenthood, condoms are 87% effective, and birth control pills are 93% effective.
 However, these forms of contraception can fail due to user error.
 Even with the best intentions, condoms can break.
-Moreover, the pills have to be administered at the same time every day.
-Late and missed doses can lead to pregnancy.
+Birth control pills have to be administered at the same time every day to be effective.
+Late or missed doses can lead to pregnancy.

-The birth control shot is slightly better at 94% and it lasts up to three months.
-Nevertheless, the most effective methods of birth control are the implant and the IUD.
+The birth control shot is slightly more effective at 96% and lasts up to three months.
+The most effective methods of birth control are the implant and the IUD.
 These options last for years and the processes are reversible.
-Compared to their competition, these contraceptives have more than 99% efficacy.
+Compared to their competition, these contraceptives have a 99% efficacy.

-It is important to remember that all forms of birth control have their pros and cons, so it is imperative to do your research.
-In addition, when looking for the best birth control method for you, take the time to discuss your options, the potential side effects, and the possible issues that can arise with your physician before making any final decisions.
+All forms of birth control have their pros and cons.
+Talk to your healthcare provider about the best birth control method for you.
+Take the time to discuss options, potential side effects, and possible issues that can arise before making any final decisions.

 What Is An IUD?